 I wanted to stand and be still.
 Not talk.
 Not make up words.
 Scrambling around.
 The right ones I guess.
 The amusing ones or interesting ones or something, I don’t know.
 I wanted to be still, no longer vain or socially acceptable.
 Cool.
 I wanted to stand there, just stand amongst these people in the kind of reflective silence the Australian aborigines need in order to measure and respect the closeness of their companion, thinking out every word.

 He was already there a few tables along, but it was getting dark and noisy and pretty cold for an early summer evening.
 Amid the crowd he put his hand up and I wandered over drinking some of my pint before speaking straight away and everything began again only at a different table with different people.
-It’s always busy outside this place come summer, I thought.
+It was always busy outside this place come summer.